sigstore/model-transparency/DIRSHA256.md

 `Shard size`: A positive integer defining the size of a shard partition.

-`Digest`: The bytes output from the DIRSHA256 function.
+`Digest`: The bytes output by a cryptographic hash function.

-`CONCAT`: A shorthand for "bytes concatenatation", ie the process of appending bytes one after the other.
+`CONCAT`: A shorthand for "bytes concatenation", ie the process of appending bytes one after the other.

 `UTF-8`: The character encoding defined in [RFC-3629](https://datatracker.ietf.org/doc/html/rfc3629).